 mod_17_17 REcovery of costs due to invalid ex-ante Contracted quantities in Imbalance Settlement

 Proposer delivered a presentation summarising the requirement for this proposal.
-Discussion took place focusing on the areas of liability and mitigation.
+Discussion took place focusing on the areas of liability of SEMOpx for invalid ex ante contracted quantities in the balancing market and its mitigation.

 Committee sought further clarifications on this matter with a view to then vote at Meeting 79 in January.